PrateekRajput12/Elearning/Readme.md

 - created login logic and sent the cookie using res.cookie
 - Created isAuth to verify user
 - Then create getProfile for user

+# 6 Created admin
+- created admin route , controller and schema
+- and in  admin route created createCourse controller
+- then created route and used is isAuth, created isAdmin and upload multer and createCourse contoller
+- Wrote the logic to upload image in disk storage means local storage in upload folder
+- accessed the uploads folder image using localhost --> by app.use("/uploads",express.statis("upload"))
+- thats all at the end we created upload course logic